 For each of the farms we visited, I found their Facebook pages and followed them.
 Then, I began to look at Facebook groups.
 Did you know there are Facebook groups for just about anything?
 I was happily surprised to see so many agricultural ones, including many that cater to female farmers.

 I also found a few groups that catered to people in my local area.
 This, I discovered, could be a double-edged sword.
 Most of the people I met via the groups had been easy going, happy to share knowledge, or willing to host workshops for a small fee.
 I have always thought that hosting a well-taught workshop for whatever skill one had was a great idea.
-Ultimately, I wanted to be able to grow my farm from a small hobby into a business that sustained itself through sales and teaching, with a hint of agri-tourism thrown in.
+Ultimately, I wanted to be able to grow my homestead from a small hobby into a business that sustained itself through sales and teaching, with a hint of agri-tourism thrown in.

 What I didn’t know was that there are some who are disdainful of anyone who dares to charge any sort of fee for teaching, and I felt the wrath of a few folks when I made mention of how we were hoping to teach a class in butchering chickens.